Kimi wa Yotsuba no Clover

 Kimi wa Yotsuba no Clover (きみは四葉のクローバー, Kimi wa Yotsuba no Kurōbā) is a Japanese manga series written and illustrated by Kōshi.
-It began serialization in Akita Shoten's Weekly Shōnen Champion magazine in July 2024, and has been compiled into six tankōbon volumes as of November 2025.
+It began serialization in Akita Shoten's Weekly Shōnen Champion magazine in July 2024, and has been compiled into ten tankōbon volumes as of September 2026.
+An anime adaptation has been announced.

 Plot

 The series follows Uichi, a high school student who made a promise to his childhood friend Yotsuha before she moved away that he would become a veterinarian.
-Years later, his life has turned for the worse as his family is dysfunctional and he is the regular subject of bullying.
+Years later, his life has turned for the worse as his family is dysfunctional and he is the regular subject of bullying, driving him to the brink of suicide.
 Unexpectedly, Yotsuha returns and moves next door, transferring to his school.
-He is overjoyed to be reunited with Yotsuha, who is now very attached to him and wants to protect him from further bullying.
+She is very attached to him and wants to protect him from further bullying.